ljpengelen/vertx-demo/post.md

 Each time a message arrives, the verticle authenticates itself with some service listening on port 3001 by exchanging some bytes.
 It uses the token it receives to communicate with some other service listening on port 3002.
 In the end, it replies to the initial message with a buffer containing an array of bytes received from the service listening on port 3002.
-Some would argue that this isn't the most beautiful piece of code ever written, although beauty lies in the eyes of the beholder.
+You could argue that this isn't the most beautiful piece of code ever written, although beauty lies in the eyes of the beholder.

 (If you want to see the callback-based implementation of the rest of this application, by my guest: [https://github.com/ljpengelen/vertx-demo/tree/971e33e4475a18fb7239d716a8c6d05369442b8a](https://github.com/ljpengelen/vertx-demo/tree/971e33e4475a18fb7239d716a8c6d05369442b8a).)